DanielMulitauopele/play-api/README.md

 ## System Requirements

-This application requires several technologies to be installed toy our local machine.
+This application requires several technologies to be installed to your local machine.
 The following are required:

 1. [NodeJS](https://nodejs.org/en/)